This information explains ovarian tissue freezing, a fertility preservation option for some young females who are starting cancer treatment.

 Ovarian tissue freezing is currently considered to be an experimental procedure, but as of early 2019:

-- Most women who have had babies after re-implanting ovarian tissue had their tissue removed after puberty.
+- Most females who have had babies after re-implanting ovarian tissue had their tissue removed after puberty.
 Only 1 woman so far has had a baby using tissue that was removed when she was a child.
 Most females who had tissue removed before they had reached puberty haven’t tried to use it yet.

 - No babies have been born yet using in vitro maturation.

-- Most women who have their ovarian tissue re-implanted have their ovary start working again.
+- Most females who have their ovarian tissue re-implanted have their ovary start working again.
 The tissue starts producing estrogen, delaying the start of menopause (when your period stops).
 On average, this tissue functions for up to 5 years after being placed back in your body.

 There is no way to know if ovarian tissue freezing will work for you, but doctors continue to study ways to improve the success rates.Back to top